-Pupils who have an EHC Plan are required to be admitted to the school which is named on the plan, even if the school is full.
-Pupils identified for admission through the Fair Access Protocol will also be admitted even if the school is full.
+Pupils who have an EHC Plan are required to be admitted to the school which is named on the plan, even if the school is full, so long as the pupil's needs can be met by the school.
+Pupils identified for admission through the Fair Access Protocol will also be admitted even if the school is full, so long as the pupil's needs can be met by the school

-In Year Admission
+6. In Year Admission

 Parents / carers can apply for a place for their child at any time outside the normal admissions round.
-As is the case for the normal admissions round, all children whose EHC Plan names the school will be admitted.
+As is the case for the normal admissions round, all children whose EHC Plan names the school will be admitted, so long as the pupil's needs can be met by the school.